-- 7.1.
+7.1.
 It is recommended that specific responsibility for anti-bullying work is allocated by the Principal to a member of staff within the school's management structure.
-(This could be the Designated Lead for Safeguarding (DSL)). - 7.2.
-All staff are responsible for keeping children safe, including preventing and acting on any incidents or suspected incidents of bullying.
+(This could be the Designated Lead for Safeguarding (DSL)).
+However all staff are responsible for keeping children safe, including preventing and acting on any incidents or suspected incidents of bullying.

-7.3.
+7.2.
 In xx school the anti-bullying champion is xx

-- 7.4.
+- 7.3.
+Anti-bullying Aims/Strategies for all staff: - To prevent, de-escalate and/or stop any continuation of harmful negative behaviour. - To respond to bullying incidents in a reasonable, proportionate and consistent way. - To safeguard the child or young person who has experienced bullying and to trigger sources of support. - To apply supportive strategies to the child or young person responsible for the bullying. - Schools will be pursuing strategies that draw on a range of preventative, proactive and educational practices such as: - a) participating in anti-bullying week, - b) making informative links between behaviour and safeguarding. - 7.4.
 Preventative Strategies: Each school within Liberty will have preventative anti-bullying strategies.
-These should be based on the following principles: - Effective leadership that promotes an open and honest anti-bullying ethos. - Adopting individual positive behaviour support management as preventative measures. - Use of curriculum/learning opportunities (Personal, Health, Social and Citizenship Education) can be used to draw out anti-bullying messages. - Use of opportunities throughout the school/service calendar and at certain times of the day to raise awareness of the negative
+These should be based on the following principles: - Effective leadership that promotes an open and honest anti-bullying ethos. - Adopting individual positive behaviour support management as preventative measures. - Use of curriculum/learning opportunities (Personal, Health, Social and Citizenship Education) can be used to draw out anti-bullying messages.